Solstice245/scstudio/README.md

     - UI List:
         - Lists all of the animations which have been imported onto the armature.
 Each entry has an action drop down and frame range values.
         - Selecting an animation in the list will automatically adjust the scene so that the armature is using the animation's action, and the timeline is using the animation's defined frame range.
+        - To return to an unanimated state, right click an item in the list and select _"Reset to Default Value"_ from the dropdown.
         - Operator: __Export (.sca)__
             - Operates on the selected animation in the list.
             - Opens a file manager from which you may select an output directory.
 The output file name is derived from the name given to the animation entry in the list.